reportportal/agent-js-vitest/README.md

 ## Reporting

-When organizing tests, specify titles for `test.describe` blocks, as this is necessary to build the correct structure of reports.
+When organizing tests, specify titles for `describe` blocks, as this is necessary to build the correct structure of reports.

 ### Logging

-You can use the following `console` native methods to report logs to tests:
+You can use the following `console` native methods to report logs to the tests:

 ```typescript
 console.log();